19+ orders placed in your location

 Antiphospholipid IgG test is a screening test (a test carried out to detect potential disorders) to determine IgG antibodies against cardiolipin and other proteins responsible for blood clotting.
 The test detects antiphospholipid syndrome (APS) by checking the level of antibodies present in the body.

 APS is an autoimmune disorder in which the human body makes proteins (called antibodies) that end up attacking its own cells.
-This specific syndrome can result in an increased risk of the formation of excessive blood clots, called an excessive clotting disorder.
+This specific syndrome can result in an increased risk of formation of excessive blood clots, called excessive clotting disorder.
 Blood clots are clumps of blood that are usually formed as a result of an injury.
 A clotting disorder means people have an increased tendency to develop clots.

 Coming back to the APS, while antibodies are formed to protect the human body, in some cases, they end up attacking the body instead.
 In the case of APS, these antibodies attack proteins found on the outermost layer of a cell.
 These proteins are called cardiolipins.
 This attack interferes with the formation of blood clots.